7mind/mudyla/docs/drafts/20251120-final-spec.md

 - **Real-time output**: See action progress as it happens
   - Useful for debugging and development
   - No need to wait for action completion
+- **Command visibility**: Prints the actual command being executed
+  - See exact bash invocation for each action
+  - Helpful for understanding execution environment
 - **Clean format**: No GitHub Actions markers or special formatting
   - Simple, readable output
   - Just the raw stdout/stderr from each action